Permafrost/TundraTN/README.md

 #### Outputs:

-* `newValues` is a list the same length as the input `values` list, but where every item is either the localhost's domain name, host name, or IP address, depending on the value of arg provided.
+* `newValues` is a list containing a single item whose value is the localhost's domain name, host name, or IP address, depending on the value of `arg` provided.

 ---